-If your male dog can successfully penetrate the female and enter lock, you must keep them very still.
-There have been cases, where male dogs have been known to run around while still in tie, dragging a yelping female dog around the garden.
+If your male dog can successfully penetrate the female and enter the lock, you must keep them very still.
+There have been cases, where male dogs have been known to run around while still in the tie, dragging a yelping female dog around the garden.
 This is extremely distressing and could even be fatal for the female.
-Always closely supervise the dogs and as with any dogs in lock, never attempt to separate them – wait, and let nature take its course.
+Always closely supervise the dogs and as with any dogs in the lock, never attempt to separate them – wait, and let nature take its course.

 It is unlikely that the male will be able to turn away from the female during lock if she is exceptionally small.
 Chances are he will have to stay poised over her until the process is complete.
 During this time, make sure he doesn’t lie down and squash her – keep checking for any signs of distress from either party.

 If the large male dog successfully impregnates the small female, there is a strong possibility that she may need a C-section to deliver her puppies.
-It is exceedingly common for small dogs to have foetuses that are too large for the birth canal, complicating the natural birthing process.
+It is exceedingly common for small dogs to have fetuses that are too large for the birth canal, complicating the natural birthing process.
 The mother may die pushing out puppies that are far too big for her body.

 Generally, the more puppies a mother is carrying, the better the outcome because they will all have to stay within the limits of what the uterus can carry.
-And, of course they all must share the space, so they can only grow so big.
-The problem comes when the mother is only carrying one or two puppies as they will have more room to grow, until eventually they will no longer be able to pass through the birth canal.
+And, of course, they all must share the space, so they can only grow so big.
+The problem comes when the mother is only carrying one or two puppies as they will have more room to grow until eventually, they will no longer be able to pass through the birth canal.

 If your small female dog is carrying a larger dog’s puppies, she must be monitored extremely closely by a vet from conception to birth.
-You do not want her to go into spontaneous labour with puppies she cannot feasibly deliver by herself as neither the mother and/or the pup(s) may survive.
+You do not want her to go into spontaneous labor with puppies she cannot feasibly deliver by herself as neither the mother and/or the pup(s) may survive.

 Frequently Asked Questions

-By now, you probably understand the essence of the problematic at hand.
+By now, you probably understand the essence of the problems at hand.
 Breeding dogs of different sizes is totally possible but will most likely call for some discomfort and human help.
 Precisely, artificial inseminations instead of natural matings, and cesarean sections instead of natural births.